odtheking/Odin/README.md

 - Water Solver: Solves the water puzzle with a single flow.
 - Watcher Bar: Shows the watcher's health.
 - Ghost Block: Creates ghost blocks on keypress, and in specific locations.
-- Super Boom: Places TNT when you left click on a block which can blow up.
+- Super Boom: Places TNT when you left-click on a block which can blow up.
 - Swap Stonk: Does a swap stonk when you press the keybind.
 - Auto Ice Fill: Automatically completes the ice fill puzzle.
 - Auto Shield: Utilizes Wither shield every 5 seconds when health is not full (works with all Wither swords).
-- Auto Mask: Automatically uses masks when they proc.
+- Auto Mask: Automatically switches masks when they activate.
 - Triggerbot: Instantly left clicks if you are looking at a specified mob.
 - Auto Wish: Grants wishes for your teammates when they are low on health.
 - Auto Leap: Automatically leaps to the player who sent !tp in party chat.